 British designer Sia Taylor evokes the lyrical beauty of nature through her fine jewellery.
 While a sculpture student at London's Royal College of Art, Sia spent her last term at a research camp in the bush in Botswana.

 Her fine jewellery collections, years after years are a continuation process, which takes forms inspired by seeds, grasses, clusters of insect eggs, and the internal structures of plants.
 Taylor's emphasizes minimalist refinement and restraint to evoke a sense of lyricism and rhythm through the delicate details of her work.
-Yellow and white 18-karat gold are used to create small seed like forms, which are hooked into lengths of fine box link chain.
+18-karat gold is used to create small seed like forms, which are hooked into lengths of fine box link chain.

 Read Sia Taylor's interview.